smarras79/Jexpresso/README.md

 # JEXPRESSO
-A research software for the numerical solution of a system of an arbitrary number of conservation laws using continuous spectral elements.
-DISCLAIMER: this is WIP and only 2D is being maintained until parallelization is complete.
+A research software for the numerical solution of a system of arbitrary conservation laws using continuous spectral elements.
+DISCLAIMER: this is WIP.
+Its GPU expansion is also under development.

 If you are interested in contributing, please get in touch.